kubernetes/contributor-site/content/en/events/kcc2021/_index.md

 slug: "kcc2021"
 aliases: [ "/celebration", "/kcc2021" ]
 description: |
-   It's been a rough year, and without any in person events we've lost the best part of the Contributor Summits - the Hallway Track.
-The Kubernetes Contributor Celebration is an attempt to reclaim that and celebrate our accomplishments.
+   The Kubernetes Contributor Celebration is an annual end of year celebration where we recognize our accomplishments and have some fun!
 It's a time for us to relax, chat and do something fun with your fellow contributors!
 type: docs
 ---

 ### About

-The Contributor Celebration will take place after the 1.20 release from December 13th through the 15th.
+The Contributor Celebration will take place after the 1.23 release during the week of December 13th.
 You can expect hangouts, awards, games and a slew of other [activities].
 The greater Kubernetes Contributor community in addition to friends and family are all invited!